mlazarov/supervisord-monitor/Readme.md

 ```

 4. Configure your web server to point one of your vhosts to 'public_html' directory.
-5. Open in your web browser  and enter your vhost url.
+5. Open web browser and enter your vhost url.

 ## License